coolinmc6/AR-client-auth/README.md

 method and the password and email fields from our props object which is provided by reduxForm.
 We do this by: `const { handleSubmit, fields: { email, password }} = this.props;`
   - I have seen this before but I want to take another look at it.
+- NOT FINISHED
+- The console.log(email, password) in the Signin component is not working...it's not grabbing the values properly.